yuehniu/homepage/index.md

 <img src="assets/fig/new.png" alt="drawing" width="40"/>
-Our paper, "Ethos: Rectifying Language Models in Orthogonal Parameter Space", is accepted as a spotlight presentation to AAAI Workshop on Responsible Language Models (ReLM), 2023.
+Our paper, "Ethos: Rectifying Language Models in Orthogonal Parameter Space", is accepted as a spotlight presentation to AAAI Workshop on Responsible Language Models, 2023.

 --- `Sep 2023` ---